syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Customizing-PullableContent.md

 ![](overview_images/WeatherData_Push.png)
 </div>

-### Sample link of custom view
+## Samples

-You can download the source code of the customized view sample here.
+You can download the source code of the sample from the below link.

+* CollectionView

+* SfDataGrid

+* Custom view